 It must be present on all internal and external communications from the university.
-Depending on the medium, message, and audience, you may choose to use the university logo, a tagline logo, or a unit logo.
+Depending on the medium, message, and audience, you may choose to use the university logo or a unit logo.

-In addition to our logos, unit logo shortcuts allow campus entities to informally communicate their name and affiliation with the university.
+In addition to our logos, unit logo shortcuts allow campus entities to informally communicate their name and affiliation with the university in some instances.

 Logo files may only be created by the Office of Communications and Marketing.
 Each college, department, center, and office has a logo liaison who has received official logo and unit shortcut files.
 If you need access to a unit logo or have any questions about using logos, contact your logo liaison or your college or unit’s communications office.